xshauryaa/Table-Tennis-Tournament-Simulator/README.md

 - You can view details of a specific match by clicking on the "View Match Details" button on the side menu
 - You can view the ranking table by clicking on the "View Ranking Table" button on the side menu
 - You can quit the tournament stage by clicking on the "Quit Tournament" button on the side menu and choose whether or not you'd like to save your progress

+# Phase 4: Task 2

+Event log:
+Mon Nov 25 22:03:46 PST 2024
+Tournament TTWC has been created.
+Mon Nov 25 22:03:53 PST 2024
+Match O1: A vs. B has been added to the tournament TTWC.
+Mon Nov 25 22:04:01 PST 2024
+Match O2: C vs. D has been added to the tournament TTWC.
+Mon Nov 25 22:04:09 PST 2024
+Match O3: E vs. F has been added to the tournament TTWC.
+Mon Nov 25 22:04:20 PST 2024
+Match O4: G vs. H has been added to the tournament TTWC.
+Mon Nov 25 22:04:29 PST 2024
+Filtered matches with minimum average OVR as 70
+Mon Nov 25 22:04:31 PST 2024
+Filtered matches with minimum average OVR as 90
+Mon Nov 25 22:04:38 PST 2024
+Tournament TTWC has been initiated with design type 3.
+Mon Nov 25 22:04:39 PST 2024
+The opening round was simulated.
+Mon Nov 25 22:04:39 PST 2024
+Rankings were updated.
+Mon Nov 25 22:04:44 PST 2024
+Semi finals have been set.
+Mon Nov 25 22:04:45 PST 2024
+The semi finals were simulated.
+Mon Nov 25 22:04:45 PST 2024
+The Final Match has been set: F: A vs. G
+Mon Nov 25 22:04:47 PST 2024
+The final match has been simulated.
+Mon Nov 25 22:04:47 PST 2024
+G has won TTWC